 - 2. To improve educational opportunities, the District will continue to provide funds for classified employees enrolled in educational/wellness classes outside of the District.
-At the beginning of each fiscal year, the District will allocate additional funds equaling the difference between \$30,000 and any remaining funds from the preceding year(s).
+At the beginning of each fiscal year, the District will allocate \$30,000 towards educational/wellness opportunities for classified staff.
 The District will reimburse eligible employees who submit verification of successful completion of approved course work up to \$1,500 per academic year, subject to the limitations set forth below.
-The Office of Professional Development will be responsible for the distribution of funds under this provision. - 2.1 Employees must meet the eligibility requirements in Section D.3 below. - 2.2 The course work must be for continuing education purposes. - 2.3 Prior written approval of courses must be obtained from the Office of Professional Development.
-Employees who wish to avail themselves of this program must complete and submit to the Office of Professional Development an SEIU Local 1021 Classified Educational Grant Application form in accordance with the grant guidelines. - 2.4 Employees shall not be allowed to work flexible hours to attend such courses. - 3.
+The Office of Professional Development will be responsible for the distribution of funds under this provision. - 2.1 Employees must meet the eligibility requirements in Section D.3 below. - 2.2 The course work must be for continuing education/wellness purposes. - 2.3 Prior written approval of courses must be obtained from the Office of Professional Development.
+Employees who wish to avail themselves of this program must complete and submit to the Office of Professional Development an SEIU Local 1021 Classified Educational Grant Application form in accordance with the grant guidelines.
+A committee, consisting of the following: SEIU 1021 SFCCD Chapter President or designee, SEIU 1021 SFCCD Chapter Vice President or designee, District Senior Director of Human Resources, plus one additional Professional Development/HR staff, will review and approve all submissions. - 2.4 Employees shall not be allowed to work flexible hours to attend such courses. - 3.
 Eligible classified employees are those employees who work a regular schedule (full-time or a minimum 20 hours/week part-time) and who have completed one (1) year or more of continuous service.
 For this purpose, Christmas, Spring vacation, semester breaks, and the period between the end of the Spring Semester and the start of the Fall Semester are not considered breaks in continuous service.